 In Maw’id Gharam (Appointment with Love, 1956), for instance, Abd al-Halim plays an idle young man (‘Samir’) whose life gains focus when he falls in love with ‘Nawal’ (an earnest young journalist, played by Fatin Hamama), who exhorts him to take himself more seriously.
 ‘Samir’ embarks on a musical career, which tears the lovers apart; ‘Nawal’ falls ill, and gradually responds to the affections of ‘Dr. Kamal,’ a stiffly respectable figure played by Imad Hamdi.
 Two musical numbers at the heart of the film, ‘Bayni wa Baynak Eih?’ (‘What Is There Between Us?’) and ‘Law Kunt Yawm Ansak’ (‘If The Day Were to Come When I Forget You’) dramatize the rise of ‘Samir’s career and the disintegration of the relationship between ‘Samir’ and ‘Nawal.’
 The first is a lively foxtrot, composed by Kamal al-Tawil, showing ‘Samir’ performing in front of appreciative audiences and critics.
 The second is a pained monologue, composed by Mohammed al-Mougi, another member of the team who served Abd al-Halim throughout his film career.
 In this we see ‘Samir’ in Beirut, performing on television at the height of his career, but clearly haunted by the emotional cost of his career success; ‘Nawal’ is seen, meanwhile, watching at home in Cairo, trapped in her wheelchair, tears running down her cheeks.
 The labor was often divided between al-Tawil and al-Mougi in this way, but other composers added to the mix.
 Ali Ismail, a noted bandleader, supplied jazzy scores for many of his musicals, such as Ma‘budat al-Gamahir (The Peoples' Idol, 1963), for instance, as well as for dance spectaculars like Gharam fi al- Karnak (Love in Karnak, 1967).

 Dance played a central part in Egyptian film in the 1950s.
 It often appeared in sequences referred to as isti’rad ghina’i (sung showcases), staged shows within the film put on by the ambitious protagonists.
 These were playful, complex and intertextual.
-One such showcase, ‘Abtal al-Gharam’ (‘Heroes of Love’) in the romantic comedy Anisa Mama (Miss Mum, 1950), for example, brought together the talents of composer-singer Mohamad Fawzi, Lebanese singer Sabah and former munulugist (monologue singer) Yassine.
+One such showcase, ‘Abtal al-Gharam’ (‘Heroes of Love’) in the romantic comedy Anisa Mama (Miss Mum, 1950), for example, brought together the talents of composer-singer Mohamed Fawzi, Lebanese singer Sabah and former munulugist (monologue singer) Yassine.
 This performance affectionately mocks Abd al-Wahab’s classic operetta Majnun Layla (1939).
 In fact, such sequences frequently made passing references to popular songs and the film industry itself, as when Fairuz al-Saghira sang a section of Layla Murad’s 1949 hit song ‘Itmakhtari Ya Khayl’ (‘Amble On, Horse’), in Ghazl al-Banat (The Flirtation of Girls, 1949).
 An Arab nationalist message was occasionally reflected in the set design in such sequences, incorporating folk repertoires and dances from other Arabic-speaking countries, for example, as in the ‘Busat Al-Rih’ (‘The Flying Carpet’) sequence in Akhir Kidhba (The Last Lie, 1950).
 This kind of playfulness and intertextuality was consistently on display in the films made for the Reda (Dance) Troupe, led by Mahmud Reda, such as Agazit Nus al-Sana (Summer Holiday, 1962) and Gharam fi al-Karnak.
 Ali Ismail provided music sensitive to the Arabic and European influences within Reda’s pioneering choreographies.